 By Ken Zurski

-Leonardo DiCaprio’s blistering performance aside, Belfort had nothing on Lamar.
+Leonardo DiCaprio’s blistering performance aside, Jordan Belfort had nothing on David Lamar.

-Lamar was arrested and sent to jail several times and once accused of having a man beaten who was ready to testify against him.
-His boldest swindle was against a Rockefeller, John Jr. , who spent a million dollars of his wealthy father’s money to buy leather stock, only to watch Lamar sell it off.
+Lamar was arrested and sent to jail several times and was once accused of having a man beaten who was ready to testify against him.
+His boldest swindle may have been against a Rockefeller, John Jr. , who spent a million dollars of his wealthy father’s money to buy leather stock, only to watch Lamar sell it off.

 On January 12 1934, at the age of 56, Lamar was found dead in a modestly priced hotel room in New York City.
 In his room police found $138 in cash, a suit a hat, a can, a gold watch and chain, and gold cuff links.
 That was all which remained from a fortune which at one time was estimated in the millions.